hashicorp/nomad/website/source/api/client.html.md

 The `/client` endpoints are used to interact with the Nomad clients.

 Since Nomad 0.8.0, both a client and server can handle client endpoints.
+This is particularly useful for when a direct connection to a client is not possible due to the network configuration.
 For high volume access to the client endpoints, particularly endpoints streaming file contents, direct access to the node should be preferred as it avoids adding additional load to the servers.

-When accessing the endpoints via the server, if the desired node is ambiguous based on the URL, additional query parameters must be provided to disambiguate.
+When accessing the endpoints via the server, if the desired node is ambiguous based on the URL, an additional `?node_id` query parameter must be provided to disambiguate.

 ## Read Stats